Shop Wayfair’s Black Friday sale a week early for discounts on office chairs, desks, and more

 Wayfair’s Early Access Black Friday sale is online now with up to 80% off home goods, furniture, and decor.
 The discounts and deals will continue through Black Friday (and Cyber Monday), but if you’re in-it-to-win-it on that standing desk/ergonomic chair combo, now is the time to pounce.

-Sister sites, All Modern, Birch Lane, and Joss & Main, also have special pre-Black Friday previews and discounts — with many bestsellers and coveted items up for grabs.
-The mega sale will continue to grow over the next few day—and with thousands of deals being dropped, we mapped out how to navigate the best bargains
+Wayfair’s sister sites, All Modern, Birch Lane, and Joss & Main, also have special pre-Black Friday previews and discounts—with many best sellers and coveted items up for grabs.
+The megasale will continue to grow over the next few days—and with thousands of deals being dropped, we mapped out how to navigate the best bargains

 Wayfair

 Wayfair’s Early-Access Black Friday has a massive selection of sale items up to 80% off, with free shipping on orders over $35.
-You’ll want to check out the deep discounts on home appliances from GE and Koehler, but don’t sleep on 80% off area rugs and 55% 12″ Sealy memory foam mattresses.
-Bonus: the WFH crew has plenty to pick from, with stylish home office furniture from $75 and storage solutions starting at $9.99.
+You’ll want to check out the deep discounts on home appliances from GE and Koehler, but don’t sleep on 80% off area rugs and 55% off 12″ Sealy memory foam mattresses.
+Bonus: The WFH crew has plenty to pick from, with stylish home office furniture from $75 and storage solutions starting at $9.99.

 AllModern